 This scoring will have Active Transport benefits account for at least one-third of project score in the very next TIP update, and more than 50% of the score by the following update.

-Sample Goal: Launch a regional Complete Streets (CS) implementation process so that within two years the entire region is effectively accommodating all users of all ages and abilities in all roadway projects and maintenance activities.
+Sample Goal: Launch a regional Complete Streets (CS) implementation process so that within two years, the entire region is effectively accommodating all users of all ages and abilities in all roadway projects and maintenance activities.

 Step 1—Within six months, a cross-disciplinary team from this institute will develop CS policy resolution language that will be adopted by the MPO, introduced to all governments in the region (counties, cities, and towns), and the team will support a series of low-or-no cost CS demonstration projects around the region.